Research

 • “When Do Criminal Groups Target Voters?
 Evidence from Guatemala”

-• “Re-Examining the Security vs Rights Tradeoff: Eidence from a Survey Experiment in Guatemala”
+• “Re-Examining the Security vs Rights Tradeoff: Evidence from a Survey Experiment in Guatemala”

 • “The Personnel Economics of Law Enforcement” (with Matthew Pecenco and Carlos Schmidt-Padilla)